 An uncommon name, Zahal is of Hebrew origin.
 It means “joy” and would be a wonderful calling for your little boy.

 Zelig, the variation of Selig, is more popular than the original.
 This moniker was introduced to us by Woody Allen in his film of the same name.
 This quirky name means ‘blessed or happy’.

 Zorion may seem like a combination of Zorro and Onion to some of our readers, but it is a Basque name, meaning ‘happiness’.

 So what is your favorite name meaning ‘happy or joy’?
 Let us know by commenting below!

-- 100 Unique Baby Names For Girls And Boys
+Infographic: Names That Mean Happy And Joy For Girls And Boys